Paying for Treatment

 We Will Discount Treatment

 We know how stressful it is to try and seek treatment, find a qualified specialist and manage the costs of care.
 We make every effort to simplify all aspects of the process for you.
-As an independent, specialized clinic we provide direct service, so you can speak with Dr. Lees or Nina, the Office Manager, for any questions you may have.
+As an independent, specialized clinic we provide direct service, so you can speak with Dr. Lees or Tricia, the Office Manager, for any questions you may have.
 You won’t wait for 20 minutes on hold, get stuck in voice mail systems, get transferred multiple times to the wrong extension or have to explain and re-explain your situation to people who can’t help you!

 When a new patient calls for treatment, we check insurance benefits, calculate whether it will be more cost-effective to use those benefits or to self-pay and present that information before the first session.
 We will always let you know what the less expensive option will be.